 6. Poor medium of internal communication

-When read aloud, even a simple word like "no" might be construed in a variety of ways.
+When read aloud, even a simple word like "no" might be construed in a variety of ways which can inturn become one of the causes of miscommunication at work.
 Verbal communication is better at conveying distinct meanings.
 Written messages are clear only when they are precise.

 Emojis, which may be appropriate in some work environments, are one possible approach.
 It's also appropriate for more casual emails.
-Email, Slack, virtual huddles are some of the most common means of internal communication at the workplace.
+Email, Slack, virtual huddles are some of the most common means of internal communication at the workplace which can help avoid internal miscommunication.

 How does peopleHum play a role?